MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 ![](../images/part33/26.png)

-Voila, the A record for the subdomain `api.simple-bank.org` has been successfully created.
+Voilà, the A record for the subdomain `api.simple-bank.org` has been successfully created.

 ![](../images/part33/27.png)